An executive take on delivering business value with employee experience data

 Thank you.
 Keep up the great work!

-💡 Tip: Before preparing how you will communicate this news to your team, you should familiarize yourself with the company’s firing process in case your team has questions.
+💡Tip: Before preparing how you will communicate this change to your team, you should familiarize yourself with the company's performance standards and firing process in case your team has questions.
 Also, have a plan ready for how the team is going to need to adapt with one person fewer.

-If you’re not yet implementing a great employee feedback platform like Officevibe, you should check out one of these non-intrusive ways to encourage your team to give feedback freely, regularly and without any pressure.
+Check out one of these non-intrusive ways to encourage your team to provide feedback freely, regularly, and without any pressure.

 Hey everyone!